Columnar Trees for Small Gardens (With Pictures) – Identification Guide

 Evergreen American Arborvitae ‘Yellow Ribbon’ (Thuja occidentalis ‘Yellow Ribbon’)

 The ‘Yellow Ribbon’ American arborvitae is a cone-shaped evergreen conifer with a slender footprint.
-Perfect for even the smallest of gardens, this evergreen landscaping tree has beautiful yellowish-green foliage.
+Perfect for even the smallest of gardens, this evergreen columnar tree has beautiful yellowish-green foliage.
 The soft, flattened, scale-like leaves grow on ascending branches, giving the tree a columnar appearance.

 Suitable for planting in USDA zones 2 through 7.